danaolcott/atmel/README.md

 - blink: Flashes PB3 and PB4.
 Uses timer to create the timebase for delay function.
 - interrupt: A simple program that toggles PB3 and PB4 and captures interrupts on PB1 and PB2 (PCINT1, PCINT2).
 - moore: A simple Moore FSM with several states that flash leds on PB3 and PB4.
 User buttons on PB1 and PB2 control the state.
 Button presses are captured on interrupts.
-A time base for the delay function.
+Uses a timer to create the timebase for the delay function.
+See photo below for prototype (blue led is a bit obnoxious and makes one a bit quezzy to look at it).

 ATMega328p
 ----------